 (8) Any action taken pursuant to the rules of this chapter.

-Each report shall be made by fax, voice mail, personal contact, or other commission-determined means with a designated commission representative and shall include a description of the situation.
+Each report shall be made by fax, electronic notification, voice mail, personal contact, or other commission-determined means with a designated commission representative and shall include a description of the situation.
 The provisions of this paragraph only apply to entities to the extent of the commission's statutory authority.

 (B) When an electric entity is unable to relieve an existing or anticipated energy shortage by obtaining or purchasing power through an interconnected system, the independent system operator, or a regional transmission organization, each electric entity shall implement and follow the procedures of the independent system operator or regional transmission organization and the procedures in the electric entity's emergency plan, if applicable.
 The provisions of this paragraph do not apply to any municipal or cooperative unless the governor has declared an energy emergency under section 4935.03 of the Revised Code.